-Living near the border of Kenya and Northern Tanzania lies a group of people who have continued to practice their distinct customs and way of life close to the game parks of East Africa for centuries.
+Living near the border of Kenya and Northern Tanzania are a group of people who have continued to practice their distinct customs and way of life for centuries.
 They are called the Maasai Tribe not “Masai”.
 It was the European settlers who incorrectly labeled them “Masai” and have continued to do so up until this day.
 The name of their tribe means, “the people who speak “Maa”.
 Maa, is derived from the Nilo-Saharan language family.
 Most Maasai are also noted to speak the official languages of their regions, Swahili and English.

 The Maasai were thought to originate from North Africa and through the centuries migrated along the path of the Nile River until reaching North Kenya in the 15th century.
 They dominated over the other tribes, and they conquered those in their path until they arrived at their current region in the 19th century.

 An epidemic spread throughout the herds of cattle and other livestock animals of the Maasai around the 19th century.
 Smallpox, contagious bovine pleuropneumonia and rinderpest scarred the land and reduced the numbers of both people and animals.
 This, coupled with the occurrence of a long and severe drought caused a large number of tribesmen and animals to perish.
 It was estimated that around half of the Maasai population was wiped out during this time.
 With this loss, they had little chance to overcome the forces that came their way to establish settlements in their lands.